ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 ### Outer layer

-The contribution BSDF of the outer layer is trivial.
-It can be split into the reflection and refraction part.
-The light which gets refracted through the first layer into the model is accounted for in the inner layer component so we ignore it here and the renderer must make sure that it is not evaluated for directions below surface.
-Since the reflected light is unaffected by the rest of the model and the whole model takes only reflection directions into account, it can be evaluated directly by evaluating the outer layer BSDF $f_{s1}$ *without any modification*.
-Therefore:
+The contribution BSDF of the outer layer is rather trivial.
+The incident light is partially reflected and partially refracted.
+The light which gets refracted through the first layer is accounted for within the inner layer component so we ignore it here and the renderer must make sure that it is not evaluated for directions below surface.
+Since the reflected light is unaffected by the rest of the model and the whole model takes only reflection directions into account, it can be evaluated directly by evaluating the outer layer BSDF $f_{s1}$ without any modification:

 $$
 f_{s1}^{\ast}\left(\omega_{i}\rightarrow\omega_{o}\right) = f_{s1}\left(\omega_{i}\rightarrow\omega_{o}\right)